-Dredges can cause large amounts of by-catch for a range of non-commercially targeted species, the majority of which is discarded damaged, dying or dead (Howarth and Stewart, 2014).
+Dredges can cause significant amounts of by-catch for a range of non-commercially targeted species, the majority of which is discarded damaged, dying or dead (Howarth and Stewart, 2014).
 Dredges penetrate into the sediment and so may remove both infauna and epifauna from the sandbank feature.

 Hinz et al. (2012) studied the environmental impact of different types of queen scallop fishing gears, including dredges.
-Results showed that traditional scallop dredges contained larger amounts of non-target species such as invertebrates than other gear types such as otter trawls (Hinz et al. 2012).
-For example, clear negative effects were found for the brittlestar, Ophiura ophiura (Hinz et al. 2012).
+Results showed that traditional scallop dredges contained larger amounts of non-target species such as invertebrates than other gear types such as otter trawls (Hinz et al., 2012).
+For example, clear negative effects were found for brittlestars, Ophiura ophiura (Hinz et al., 2012).
 Species such as brittlestars, as well as other benthic invertebrates, are known to be key members of the sandbank feature of Inner Dowsing Race Bank North Ridge SAC.

 VMS data indicates that dredging activity by over 12 m vessels over the sand bank feature has declined since 2014 with only a small number of records in recent years.
 The majority of activity takes place outside the boundary of the site and does not frequently take place over the sandbank feature.
 Expert opinion describes dredging is described to be sporadic and not been known to occur over the reef or sandbank features.
-Despite the activity levels being low, due to the restore target for presence and spatial distribution of subtidal sandbank communities, any activity happening over the feature will not be compatible with this target.
+Despite the activity levels being low, due to the restore target for presence and spatial distribution of subtidal sandbank communities, any activity happening over the feature will compromise with this target.

-Considering the discussion above and the restore objective for sandbank communities, the MMO concludes that impacts from removal of non-target species by dredges on the sandbank feature may not be compatible with the conservation objectives of the site and may result in an adverse effect on site integrity.
+Given the unfavourable condition of the sandbank feature in the site and the target to restore the presence and spatial distribution of subtidal sandbank communities, the MMO concludes that impacts from removal of non-target species by dredges on the sandbank feature may not be compatible with the conservation objectives of the site and may result in an adverse effect on site integrity.